georgeprice/FalloutTerminalSolver/README.md

 Master | https://www.youtube.com/watch?v=Iux-pjzKjYs | processing recreating procession activating complexion descending intentions inevitably frequently equivalent aggressive specialize leaderless worthiness
 ? | https://www.youtube.com/watch?v=Sa4RUpXgzT4 | shot hurt sell give sure gear sent fire glow week ones sick ? | https://www.youtube.com/watch?v=IFXxm6AOa0U&t=49s | guns lets golf roof juke uses move doom busy late born

+## How it works
+An fully connected undirected graph is created; nodes represent possible passwords, the edges between them contain the count of matching characters.
+When a password is selected, the number of matching characters with the "true" password is returned.
+Therefore, all password nodes connected by an edge with a different value cannot be correct; these nodes and edges are removed.

+On each iteration, the nodes and edges of the tree are pruned further.